trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/packages/drizzle-react/README.md

    }

-   // If Drizzle is initialized (and therefore web3, accounts and contracts), fetch data. var storedData = this.props.drizzleStatus.initialized ? this.contracts.SimpleStorage.methods.storedData.data() : 'Loading...'
+   // If Drizzle is initialized (and therefore web3, accounts and contracts), fetch data.
+   // This will update automatically when the contract state is altered. var storedData = this.props.drizzleStatus.initialized ? this.contracts.SimpleStorage.methods.storedData.data() : 'Loading...'
    ```